Wagner’s Tristan and Isolde: Act III

 BBC Scottish Symphony Orchestra

 Betrayed and alone, Tristan lies wounded in his castle of Kareol.
 As his strength ebbs, he sees fantastic visions and dreams that the love of his Isolde might still redeem him.
 And so it will: but in a way more terrible, and more beautiful, than either of them had imagined.
-In the final act the music verges on the transcendent - though not before we've confronted the darkest implications of Wagner's world-changing vision, in Richard Strauss's wordless war-requiem for strings, Metamorphosen.
+In the final act of Tristan, Donald Runnicles, the BBC SSO and some of the finest Wagner singers of our time tackle music that verges on the transcendent - though not before we've confronted the darkest implications of Wagner's world-changing vision, in Richard Strauss's wordless war-requiem for strings, Metamorphosen.

-This concert will be recorded for future broadcast on BBC Radio 3.
+This concert will be broadcast live on BBC Radio 3 - presented by Jamie MacDougall.

 How to get there